UAE’s 30-Helicopter Apache Upgrade Program Underway

 UAE’s AH-64 Upgrades: Related Contracts & Events

-Note that “Longbow Ltd.” is a 50/50 joint venture between Lockheed Martin and Northrop Grumman, and that some items come in quantities over 30 because spares are very useful.
+Note that “Longbow Ltd.” is a 50/50 joint venture between Lockheed Martin and Northrop Grumman, which handles the mast-mounted radar and associated gear.

 Aug 4/09: The USE submits a US DSCA request to buy 362 AGM-114N3 thermobaric Hellfire Missiles, plus various aircraft communications and ECM defensive systems.
 The total value of the contracts could be as high as $526 million, if all contracts are signed.
 Read “UAE Requests Hellfires, and More” for full details.